 - 5.1 The players must personally attend the first Players' Meeting on the day of the venue inspection at a time to be decided by the Chief Arbiter and the Organizer.
-If necessary, the Chief Arbiter may request more additional Players' Meetings in which case the players shall have the right to be represented t by their managers. - 5.2 If a player fails to appear at the first Players' Meeting, the Opening or Closing Ceremony or any approved function of the Championship such as official receptions and press conferences, or conducts himself in a manner contrary to the spirit of sportsmanship or the FIDE Code of Ethics, then he shall suffer the following penalty: 5% of his prize money shall be forfeited to the Organizer and a further 5% to FIDE for each breach.
-In cases of serious misconduct the player may be disqualified from the match and the World Chess Championship cycle.
+If necessary, the Chief Arbiter may request more additional Players' Meetings in which case the players shall have the right to be represented by their managers. - 5.2 If a player fails to appear at the first Players' Meeting, the Opening or Closing Ceremony or any approved function of the Championship such as official receptions and press conferences, or conducts himself in a manner contrary to the spirit of sportsmanship or the FIDE Code of Ethics, then he shall suffer the following penalty to be applied by the Chairman of the Appeals Committee: 5% of his prize money shall be forfeited to the Organizer and a further 5% to FIDE for each breach.
+In cases of serious misconduct, the player may be disqualified from the match and the World Chess Championship cycle.